burnedpopcorn/Sugary-Spire-UNHAM-Decompilation/README.md

 Note that none of the people mentioned above know me/know I even made this decomp
 > they probably would also probably hate me if they knew I existed

-> [!IMPORTANT]
-> I'm not gonna organize it within GameMaker
->
-> Cry about it
->
-> Literally just use GMS2 Search, its not hard

-> even my fucking laptop built with an Intel Atom can handle GMS Search, so you can too